wyattmunson/notes/bash-reference.md

 `sudo` allows a user to execute a command as the superuser or another user, within the specified security policy.

+If a command fails because of insufficient prviledges, the `sudo` command can help.
+This does elevate permissions and should be used with caution.

 ```bash
 sudo COMMAND
 sudo rm -rf /data